-This section provides a brief overview of Spring Cloud Sleuth reference documentation.
+This section provides a brief overview of Spring Boot reference documentation.
 It serves as a map for the rest of the document.

-The Spring Cloud Sleuth reference guide is available as
+The Spring Boot reference guide is available as:

 Copies of this document may be made for your own use and for distribution to others, provided that you do not charge any fee for such copies and further provided that each copy contains this Copyright Notice, whether distributed in print or electronically.

-If you have trouble with Spring Cloud Sleuth, we would like to help.
+If you have trouble with Spring Boot, we would like to help.

 Try the How-to documents.
 They provide solutions to the most common questions.

-Learn the Spring Cloud Sleuth basics.
-If you are starting out with Spring Cloud Sleuth, try one of the guides.
+Learn the Spring basics.
+Spring Boot builds on many other Spring projects.
+Check the spring.io web-site for a wealth of reference documentation.
+If you are starting out with Spring, try one of the guides.

-Ready to actually start using Spring Cloud Sleuth?
+Ready to actually start using Spring Boot?
 We have you covered:

-Need more details about Spring Cloud Sleuth’s core features?
+Need more details about Spring Boot’s core features?
 The following content is for you: